 In the Southern Ocean, north of the Antarctic Circumpolar Current, wintertime surface ocean heat loss cools the water, increasing its density and forming thick layers of well mixed water that enter the ocean.
 This water, called Subantarctic Mode Water (SAMW), represents an important pathway for anthropogenic carbon, nutrients and oxygen into the ocean interior.
 In this study we used new wintertime observations from profiling robots equipped with sensors that measure oxygen, nitrate, and pH in the top 2000 m to determine important initial properties of SAMW for the first time.
-We find that the SAMW properties differ between the Pacific and Indian formation regions and are related to the different densities of water formed in each basin.
-These properties indicate that it is unlikely for SAMW to take up present-day carbon dioxide during formation, though it may
+We find that the SAMW properties differ between the Pacific and Indian formation regions and are related to the densities of SAMW formed in each basin.
+These properties indicate that it is unlikely for SAMW to take up present-day carbon dioxide from the atmosphere during formation, though it may still absorb anthropogenic carbon.
+We investigated how these properties varied year-to-year using an ocean model linked to observations, finding connections between changes in the biogeochemical properties and physical processes as well as large-scale climate variability.
+These results will provide valuable constraints on interpretation of subsurface ocean measurements and model studies investigating the role of these waters in the global carbon cycle.